mlapistudy/ICSE2022_158/ide_plugin/README.md

-# Readme
+# IDE plugin

-This folder contains VsCode IDE plugin for our testing tool.
+This folder contains VS Code IDE plugin for our testing tool.

-There are two ways to run this: either directly through [source code](#source_code), or use our pre-packaged [extension package file](#package_file).
+There are two ways to launch our plugin: either directly through [source code](#source_code), or use our pre-packaged [extension package file](#package_file).

 We provide an example input in `ide_plugin/plugin_example`.
 To use this example, please open this folder in the new VS Code window after plugin is launched.